• Skip to primary navigation

 • Close foil package tightly and cover with an additional piece of foil.

-• This quantity will make 6-7 packets depending on size.
+• Above quantities will make about 6-7 packets depending on size.

 • Heat grill to a medium high heat and place as many packets as you can on the grill.
 Cook for 5-6 minutes each side.

-• Empty contents of packets into a large bowl and then pour down the middle of the table.
+• Empty contents of packets into a large bowl.
+Be careful of the steam.
+Then pour down the middle of the table.

 • Garnish with fresh parsley and add slices of garlic bread if desired.